How to stop a small enemy from harming your production

 Because it is nearly invisible, most of us don’t see much harm in it.
 Sure, we take our measures when it accumulates and gets visible.
 But dust is far more dangerous when it roams around freely or settles itself unnoticed, after which it begins a destroying mission.

 Did you know that dust and micro-particles are accountable for high costs in global industries and health care*?
-During the production of everyday products like glass, paper, packaging board or printed materials, dust accounts for:
+During the production of everyday products like glass, paper, packaging board or printed materials, dust results in:

 Do you still feel the same about that innocent-looking dust particle caught in a ray of sunlight?